Dominic Frisby: TV and radio

 In 2014 He appeared on BBC Radio 4 in Simon Evans Goes to Market on to discuss gold, in Kerry's List with Kerry Godliman and in Hal with Hal Cruttenden.

 In May 2017 he presented a pilot panel show for BBC Radio 4, More Money Than Sense with Andy Zaltzman, Paul Sinha, Shazia Mirza and Gráinne Maguire.

 In 2018 he hosted Money Pit with Jason Manford on Dave and appeared on BBC Radio 4's Moral Maze to discuss the morality of comedy.

 In 2019 he appeared in Simon Evans is Right on BBC Radio 4.

 In 2020 he appeared on BBC Radio's 4's The Now Show with his song Lockdown Blues.

 In 2021, he became one of the presenters of GB News' comedy newspaper review programme Headliners, with Frisby co-presenting most of the nightly shows alongside BBC Radio 4 comedian Simon Evans.

 In 2022 he wrote and presented Damned Lies, a panel show, about statistics for BBC Radio 4 with Sir David Speigelhalter, Paul Foot, Gary Delaney, Janey Godley and Lucy Porter.

 In 2023 he appeared in The Oldest Comedy Club in Britain, a documentary about Downstairs At The King's Head, where he was resident host since 2003.

 In 2024 he appeared in Unsafe Space on BBC Radio 4 with Andrew Doyle, Graham Linehan and Simon Evans.

-In 2025 he appeared in Grooming Gangs Cover Up, a 100% verbatim drama, based on the judge's sentencing remarks, telling the true story of one of the UK's most infamous Pakistani rape gangs.
+In 2025 he appeared in Grooming Gangs Cover Up.